Policies for Monographs, Collaborative Studies, & IRPs

 Who Can Submit?

-Anyone may submit an original article to be considered for publication in Monographs, Books, & Publications provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
+Anyone may submit an original article to be considered for publication in Monographs, Collaborative Studies, & IRPs provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
 Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).

 General Submission Rules